mialsteinle/russell-logan-steinle/pages/medium.md

 ## Browse Mediums

-Click on a term below to browse by the original physical medium of the digital items in this collection.
+This collection consists of digital surrogates of physical items.
+Click on a term below to browse by the collection by the original physical medium of each digital item.